-5.4.9.2 Vulnerability Assessment
+5.4.9.2 VULNERABILITY ASSESSMENT

-To understand risk, a community must evaluate what assets are exposed or vulnerable in the identified hazard area.
-For the severe winter weather hazard, all of Sussex County has been identified as the hazard area.
-Therefore, all assets in the County (population, structures, critical facilities and lifelines), as described in the County Profile (Section 4), are exposed and vulnerable to a winter storm.
-The following text evaluates and estimates the potential impact of the severe winter weather hazard on the County including:
+To understand risk, a community must evaluate what assets are exposed or vulnerable to the identified hazard.
+For the severe winter weather hazard, all of Sussex County is exposed.
+Therefore, all assets in the county (population, structures, critical facilities and lifelines), as described in the County Profile (Section 4), are exposed and potentially vulnerable to a winter storm.
+The following text evaluates and estimates the potential impact of the severe winter weather hazard on the county including: